 The project manager or program manager is usually responsible for resource management and allocation.
 In a large company, they’ll ask for reports from department heads, which they’ll then use to create their allocation plan.
 In smaller businesses, the PM might just informally ask employees how their workload is looking, then get approval from their manager and make it official in the company tracker.

-How to allocate resources
+How are resources allocated?

 Before you start, it’s a good idea to get to know your resources.
 What tools do you have at your disposal?
 What’s your budget?
 Who do you have on your team, and what are their specialties?